 Almost every individual is guilty of having some expectations or others in relationships.
 It is natural.
 What you do not want is to keep those expectations to yourself, because you will only set yourself ready for disappointment.
 After all, if your partner does not know what your wants and needs are, how can it be fulfilled by them?

-In this article, renowned Relationship Expert and Marriage Counselor Shivani Misri Sadhoo talks about things to bear in mind if you work with your spouse.
+In this article, Delhi’s best Marriage Counselor and Relationship Expert Shivani Misri Sadhoo talks about steps to deal with expectations in relationships.

 First, take over complete responsibility for your own happiness.
 Understand that people cannot fulfill your life and make you happy.
 Irrespective of your dreams or excitement about your upcoming marriage, your would-be spouse is not responsible for making you happy or your honeymoon a hit according to your criteria.

 Understand the feelings linked with unmet expectations, emotions like disappointment, frustration, hurt, and fear.
 How can you know if you have an unmet expectation?
 Disappointment.
 Whenever you feel disappointment in your relationship, then most likely some expectation has not been met.
 When expectations are met, partners feel satisfied, happy, gratified, fulfilled, contented, respected, cared for and loved.
 On the other hand, when expectations are not fulfilled or are in conflict, other less-pleasant emotions emerge.
 These feelings are a sign that expectations are not meshing.
 It is vital to understand what you are feeling, validate the feeling, and then loo to uncover the expectation on which it is based.
 In a few cases, your partner would not even know of the expectation; in fact, the only sign of its existence is its emotional effect.

 Once you are aware of the feelings linked with unfulfilled expectations, then you can get the awareness required to make the needed adjustment.
 Awareness answers questions such as What was I expecting must happen?
 What I was wishing or hoping would take place?